MarkBind/markbind/docs/userGuide/contentAuthoring.md

 ### Layouts

 A layout is a set of styles that can be applied to a page, or glob of pages.
+Layouts allow you to quickly apply styles to a batch of pages at once.
 It consists of the following files:

 - `footer.md` : See [Using Footers](#using-footers)
 - `head.md` : See [Inserting content into a page's head element](#inserting-content-into-a-pages-head-element)